 Founder & CEO

-Ethan Rosch brings over two decades of experience in large-scale event production, having served as Production Director, Project Manager, and Managing Director on some of the most ambitious live experiences in the world.
-Known for a talent for pulling off complex events with impossible timelines, Ethan has orchestrated everything from fashion shows in Grand Central Station to high-level diplomatic summits on the 89th floor of One World Trade Center while still under construction.
+Ethan spent 25+ years as a Production Director, Project Manager, and Managing Director — producing everything from fashion shows in Grand Central Station to diplomatic summits on the 89th floor of One World Trade Center while it was still under construction.

 We'll walk you through Piper with your own budget data.